esphome/esphome-docs/components/sensor/lvgl.rst

 The ``lvgl`` sensor platform creates a semsor component from an LVGL widget and requires :ref:`LVGL <lvgl-main>` to be configured.

 Supported widgets are :ref:`lvgl-wgt-arc`, :ref:`lvgl-wgt-bar`, :ref:`lvgl-wgt-sli` and :ref:`lvgl-wgt-spb`.
-A single sensor supports only a single widget; in other words, it's not possible to have multiple widgets associated with an ESPHome sensor.
+A single sensor supports only a single widget; in other words, it's not possible to have multiple widgets associated with a single ESPHome sensor.

 Configuration options:
 ----------------------